RabishaX/RabishaX/README.md

 ## &nbsp;About Me

-I'm a frontend developer with a strong eye for UI and a growing obsession with backend systems and AI automation.
-I build interfaces that are functional, clean, and fast — and I'm actively expanding into full-stack development and workflow automation.
+I'm a full stack developer with a strong eye for UI and a solid foundation in backend systems and AI automation.
+I build applications that are functional, clean, and scalable — and I'm actively expanding into AI-powered workflows and intelligent automation.

 - 🎯 &nbsp;Goal: Job-ready **Full Stack + AI Automation Developer** by end of 2026
 - ⚙️ &nbsp;Currently deepening: **Advanced JavaScript**, **Laravel**, **Node.js**, **N8N workflows**